1. Home

 Some simple ways to teach your child to use basic tools (hammer, handsaw, screwdriver/drill, and sandpaper) include the following:

-• Talk with your child about the proper way to hold a hammer and then show them by hammering a nail into a piece of wood or stump.
-Then start a number of nails in the stump or piece of wood and allow your child to hit the nails until they are flush with the wood.
+Talk with your child about the proper way to hold a hammer and then show them by hammering a nail into a piece of wood or stump.
+Start a number of nails in the stump or piece of wood and allow your child to hit the nails until they are flush with the wood.
 Or you can have your child stop before the nails are flush and show them how to pull the nails back out with the claw side.

-• Discuss the blade on a handsaw and show them the proper way to hold it and use it.
+Discuss the blade on a handsaw and show them the proper way to hold it and use it.
 Talk about wood clamps and why they are good to use.
 Then clamp a piece of wood to a workbench and cut off a piece from the end.
 Then allow your child to cut off pieces.

-• Show your child a screwdriver and/or drill.
 Talk with them about the difference between the two and when each would come in handy.
 If your child isn’t ready to use a drill, you can drill a few holes into a stump (possibly the same one they hammered into if there’s room) and then get some screws started in the holes.
-Show your child how a screwdriver works by screwing one of the screws in and then let your child screw the rest of the screws in.
-They can even unscrew them if they want to.

-• Take the pieces of wood that your child cut off from the clamped piece of wood and show them how to safely sand off the rough edges with the sandpaper, then let them sand the remaining pieces.
+Take the pieces of wood that your child cut off from the clamped piece of wood and show them how to safely sand off the rough edges with the sandpaper, then let them sand the remaining pieces.

 Family Building Projects for Your Garden